BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Hoste and Eeckout [@hoste2007microarchitecture] show that although conventional microarchitecture-dependent characteristics are useful in locating performance bottlenecks [@ganesan2008performance,@prakash2008performance], they are misleading when used as a basis on which to differentiate benchmark applications.
 Microarchitecture-independent workload characterization and the associated analysis tool, known as MICA, was proposed to collect metrics to characterize an application independent of particular microarchitectural characteristics.
 Architecture-dependent characteristics typically include instructions per cycle (IPC) and miss rates -- cache, branch misprediction and translation look-aside buffer (TLB) -- and are collected from hardware performance counter results, typically PAPI.
-However, these characteristics fail to distinguish between inherent program behaviour and its mapping to specific hardware features, ignoring critical differences between architectures such as pipeline depth and cache size.
+These characteristics fail to distinguish between inherent program behaviour and its mapping to specific hardware features, ignoring critical differences between architectures such as pipeline depth and cache size.
 The MICA framework collects independent features including instruction mix, instruction-level parallelism (ILP), register traffic, working-set size, data stream strides and branch predictability.
 These feature results are collected using the Pin [@luk2005pin] binary instrumentation tool.
 In total 47 microarchitecture-independent metrics are used to characterize an application code.